gettalong/hexapdf/man/man1/hexapdf.1.md

 : Recompress page content streams.
 This is a very expensive operation in terms of processing time and won't lead to great file size improvements in many cases.
 Default: *no*.

+`--[no-]optimize-fonts`

+: Optimize embedded font files by removing normally unneeded font data.
+Note that this may have a negative effect on PDFs with forms since form entry usually requires fully embedded font files.
+  Default: *no*.

 ### Encryption Options